Permission Management RESTHeart Cloud

 This permission:

-- Allows users to GET their own collection (e.g., /john123
+- Allows users to GET their own collection (e.g., /john123)

-- Requires the page
+- Requires the page query parameter

-- Blocks filter
+- Blocks filter and sort query parameters

 - Only returns documents that are public OR authored by the user

-- Hides the log
+- Hides the log field from responses

 Example 2: User Can Create Documents in Own Collection